Skip to content

 As gamers continue to shift more consumption to mobile devices and play more cloud-hosted and processed games, the need for telecommunications infrastructure will grow.
 Gamers want faster data plans, lower latency, and availability across their fixed (home) and mobile devices.
 “The good news is that they’re willing to pay for that better networking experience,” said Swope Fleming, Partner at Altman Solon.

-The strategy consulting firm’s survey showed that 40% of gamers are willing to pay around $10 more per month for gamer-quality broadband that offers high-speeds (1+ Gbps) and low latency.
+The strategy consulting firm’s survey showed that 40% of gamers are willing to pay around $10 more per month for gamer-quality broadband that offers high speeds (1+ Gbps) and low latency.
 Fleming noted, “Gamers know that internet quality impacts their experience, and if you’re paying $15 a month for Game Pass, what’s another $10?
-Not only that, it will improve the experience in Netflix, TikTok, Zoom, and everything else you’re doing online.
+It will also improve the experience in Netflix, TikTok, Zoom, and everything else you’re doing online.
 New applications and use cases are driving the need for better internet, and consumers are willing to pay for that.”

 Exhibit-1